risingwavelabs/risingwave-tutorials/docs/intro.md

 ## In-production use cases

 Like other stream processing systems, the primary use cases of RisingWave include monitoring, alerting, real-time dashboard reporting, streaming ETL (Extract, Transform, Load), machine learning feature engineering, and more.
 It has already been adopted in fields such as financial trading, manufacturing, new media, logistics, gaming, and more.
-Check out [customer stories](https://www.risingwave.com/use-cases/).